McRuffy Language Arts Programs

 There are two teacher’s manuals for each level for first grade and above.
 At the beginning of each teacher’s manual (only in the first volume of two-volume sets) are an overview of the program and its components, a scope and sequence, spelling lists, game ideas, suggestions for helping students with creative writing, and other helps.
 There are also two student workbooks for each level.

-I reviewed the Special Edition (SE) which is the latest edition and the one most readily available to home educators.
+I reviewed the Special Edition which is the latest edition and the one most readily available to home educators.
 The most noticeable difference is that these are printed in color while earlier editions were not.
-However, the SE editions also have more material than the earlier editions.
+However, the Special Editions also have more material than the earlier editions.

 There are two sets of readers for kindergarten.
 These are printed in full color on matte-finish card stock....